 Flour: Flour is a vital component in pasta making.
 Kneading flour with a liquid (eggs or water) allows the gluten to form from the proteins in the flour.
 This gluten formation creates the characteristic slightly stretchy, elastic texture in pasta.

 Semolina Flour: Semolina flour is made by milling hard durum wheat flour with higher protein and a characteristic pale yellow color.
-Because of its coarse nature, it's most often used for dusting (to keep pasta from sticking to itself) or for adding a chewy bite to the pasta.
+Because of its coarse nature, it's most often used for dusting (to keep the pasta from sticking to itself) or to add a chewy bite.

-Some pasta recipes call for semolina flour, but most will call for a finer ground (labeled as 'semola' or 'durum wheat flour') for a smoother dough.
+Some pasta recipes call for semolina flour, but most will call for a finer ground (labeled 'semola rimacinata' or 'durum wheat flour') for a smoother dough.

 Semola Rimacinata Flour: Semola rimacinata is made by grinding semolina even further into a finer ground.
 In addition to being higher in protein and adding a bit of chew, its rougher texture allows sauces to get trapped and cling to the noodles.